museun/what_stream/README.md

 # what_stream

-simply provide this a comma separated list of tags and it'll list programming streams that match
+simply provide this a query to search for and it'll list programming streams that match

+a query is a comma separated list of words.

+e.g. `"c++,rust,gamedev"`

+the `query` will match words in the stream title. the query is case-insensitive. so `opengl` will match `OpenGL`

 ## requirements